 Laurent Dupont, Immoweb’s Head of Incubation said, 'Our goal is to become the one-stop-shop for the Belgian real estate market: documents, loan simulation, any relevant activity.
 To achieve this, we have to be more than just a marketplace – we must implement supporting services that add incremental value both to the residential market and professional partners.'

-One opportunity identified by the survey was to launch of a 'new breed' of insurance: a product that protects landlords in the event of unpaid rent, covering legal expenses in parallel.
+One opportunity identified by the survey was to launch a 'new breed' of insurance: a product that protects landlords in the event of unpaid rent, covering legal expenses in parallel.

 Having pinpointed the opportunity, Immoweb had to get to work.

-With the policy created, Qover's proprietary technology enabled a smooth implementation: Qover's experience in state-of-the-art digital insurance products allowed the UX and UI teams to translate conceptual designs into intuitive pages, enhanced by a seamless onboarding process.
+With the policy created, Qover's proprietary technology enabled smooth implementation: Qover's experience in state-of-the-art digital insurance products allowed UX and UI teams to translate conceptual designs into intuitive pages, enhanced by a seamless onboarding process.

-Qover's scalable digital insurance stack also ensured there was ample time for thorough User Acceptance Testing, followed by a pilot phase, before officially launching the product in February 2018 – all within four months of kicking off product design.
+Qover's scalable digital insurance stack also ensured that there was ample time for thorough User Acceptance Testing, followed by a pilot phase, before officially launching the product in February 2018 – all within four months of kicking off the product design.

 Thanks to this excellent outcome, Immoweb is exploring additional insurance products – including Renter’s Home Insurance – as a possible second implementation.

-In June 2019 we launched a second product with Immoweb: home insurance for tenants.
+In June 2019, we launched a second product with Immoweb: home insurance for tenants.

 Fill out this form with your request, we will be happy to answer you!